Pleb5/satshoot/CASHU_SEED_WORDS_SUPPORT.md

 }
 ```

-This extension provides the foundation for the second iteration toward NUT-13 support in Satshoot.
+This extension provides the foundation for the second iteration toward NUT-13 support in SatShoot.

 ### Implementation Tasks Breakdown for ndk-wallet
 * Clients can pass a Deterministic Wallet Event (kind `17376`) to an existing `NDKCashuWallet` to set the BIP-39 seed and corresponding mint counter information in `WalletState`.